-How to Get a Teaching License in Rhode Island
+How to Earn a Teaching License in Rhode Island

 Potential teachers in Rhode Island have several pathways to earn their certification.
 In most instances, how you choose to do so will depend upon where you are in your education, or if you have current teaching experience.